- Surrendering an Animal

 What should I bring?

-- Driver’s license or other current picture I.D.
+- Driver’s license or other current photo I.D.

-- If you rent, bring a copy of your lease or your landlord’s name and phone number.
+- If you rent, bring a copy of your lease and/or your landlord’s name and phone number.

 - We recommend any family or household members who will live with the pet be present.